Builtins

 Where:

-is a value of pointer type.
+destination_ptr_typeis a pointer type.ptris a value of pointer type.

 Semantics¶

-whose type is destination_ptr_type
+whose type is destination_ptr_type.

-must not be a pointer whose base type is only
+The destination_ptr_type must not be a pointer whose base type is only

-valid in comptime
+valid in comptime expressions.

 See Comptime.